Hamiltonian tomography by the quantum quench protocol with random noise: Discussion and outlook

 The main results of the article involve QHT of multi-qubit systems.
 First, we implemented the quantum quench protocol to a two-qubit Hamiltonian within the transverse-field Ising model.
 Both sources of experimental errors were considered.
 For any number of pairs, the function $\mathcal{F}_{av} (\sigma)$ is convex whereas $\mathcal{F}_{av} (\Delta \tau)$ is approximately linear.
 The results proved that under conditions of random time uncertainty, one can always determine the Hamiltonian more accurately with a lower number of pairs.
 As for random unitary rotations, the difference is noticeable only for minor values of noise.
 The results come from the fact that the errors associated with multiple pairs get magnified in the estimation algorithm that is based on the LS method.
+For a high noise rate, individual measurement results deliver conflicting information about the Hamiltonian in question, and increasing the number of pairs cannot improve the efficiency.
 A possible solution to this problem may involve increasing the number of iterations or applying machine learning methods to find an optimal fit for the noisy data, see for example Ref.~\cite{Che2021}.

-Furthermore, we introduced results devoted to Hamiltonian estimation of three-qubits systems.
-In this case, it was demonstrated that increasing the number of pairs of states involved in the framework results in better quality of Hamiltonian tomography, which was particularly evident for moderate amounts of noise.
+Furthermore, we introduced results devoted to the Hamiltonian estimation of three-qubits systems.
+In this case, it was demonstrated that increasing the number of pairs of states involved in the framework results in a better quality of Hamiltonian tomography, which was particularly evident for moderate amounts of noise.
 This conclusion is in agreement with experimental research devoted to three-body Hamiltonians \cite{Chen2021}.
 Even if we assume two sources of random errors, the quantum quench protocol guarantees a reliable three-qubit Hamiltonian reconstruction up to a certain level of noise.

+Also, it is worth highlighting that the geometric properties of the initial states were not considered a variable that could influence the efficiency of the framework.
+According to \cite{Li2020}, randomly selected initial states perform poorly in the quantum quench protocol.
+Therefore, following this point of view, the states in the initial ensemble for each type of Hamiltonian were selected arbitrarily, bearing in mind that the geometric distance between any two of them should be sufficient to gain independent information about the unknown Hamiltonian.
+However, it requires more research to properly understand the relation between the geometry of input states and the quality of Hamiltonian estimation.
+Saying that initial states should be distinct enough is not a comprehensive explanation.
+Thus, a natural question for further research relates to the interdependence between the quality of QHT and geometry of initial states.